 3. Spell Check and Fuzzy Search

-Spell check and fuzzy search addresses common problems such as typographical errors, spelling errors, usage of plural form of words.
+Spell check and fuzzy search address common problems such as typographical errors, spelling errors, and plural forms of words.

-For example Etsy is an ecommerce website focused on handmade or vintage items.
-A search for ‘ering’ will ask users if they meant ‘earring’ and show the correct results.
-Using spell check is a prominent way to improve user search experience and also ensure higher sales.
+For example, Etsy is an eCommerce website focused on handmade or vintage items.
+A search for ‘erring will ask users if they meant ‘earring’ and show the correct results.
+Using spell check is a prominent way to improve the user search experience and also ensure higher sales.

-With the ever growing size of ecommerce sites, it is a challenge to optimize search results keeping the focus on user’s preference and intent.
-In this scenario, a context aware search will be an outstanding feature.
+With the ever-growing size of eCommerce sites, it is challenging to optimize search results, focusing on user preferences and intent.
+In this scenario, a context-aware search will be an outstanding feature.
 Wondering how?
-A context aware search understands the intent of the visitor and shows only the most relevant results.
+A context-aware search understands the intent of the visitor and shows only the most relevant results.

 This feature solves two-word or three-word queries intelligently by understanding what a user’s object of interest is.
-For instance, you search for a ‘table lamp’, and you may get a dining table, centre table etc. in the result.
-The reason here is that search could not understand the intent and resulted in irrelevant output.
+For instance, your search for a ‘table lamp,’ and you may get a dining table, center table, etc., in the result.
+The reason here is that the search could not understand the intent and resulted in irrelevant output.

-To make it more clear, let’s take an example of a three-word search query, say ‘brown leather jacket’.
-Now, the results may include a brown leather purse, leather shoes, brown jackets and other brown objects.
-However showing a purse or shoe isn’t an optimal result when the visitor was not looking for them at all!
-Displaying brown jackets first, then differently coloured jackets would have been an accurate search result.
+To make it clearer, let’s take an example of a three-word search query, say ‘brown leather jacket.’
+The results may include a brown leather purse, leather shoes, brown jackets, and other brown objects.
+However, showing a purse or shoe isn’t an optimal result when the visitor was not looking for them at all!
+Displaying brown jackets first, then differently colored jackets would have been an accurate search result.

 Simply put, stemming helps display consistent results for different forms of a query.
-In stemming, a word written in different forms such as plural, or a different tense, would reduce all forms to its root word.
-For instance, scarves and scarf would be identified as scarf and consistent results will be shown for both the queries.
+In stemming, a word written in different forms, such as plural, or a different tense, would reduce all forms to its root word.
+For instance, “scarves” and “scarf” would be identified as scarf, and the search will show consistent results to shopper for both the queries.

-A search for ‘handbags’ or ‘handbag’ would give almost similar results on Amazon which is a good example of stemming.
-Consistent results gives clarity and minimises confusion.
+A search query for ‘handbags’ or ‘handbag’ would give almost similar results on Amazon, which is a good example of stemming.
+Consistent results give clarity and limit confusion.

 6. Faceted Search

-Faceted search allows your customers to dynamically refine searches by narrowing down search parameters such as color, size, price range and others.
-This is a more interactive, convenient way of navigating a website letting customers enjoy browsing on a website.
-For a user if color is a priority, he would filter down the color and leave the remaining parameters.
-Likewise, all the facet parameters can be used based on the preference of the user either simultaneously or separately.
+Faceted search allows your customers to dynamically refine searches by narrowing down search parameters such as color, size, price range, and others.
+This is a more interactive, convenient way of navigating a website, letting customers enjoy browsing on a website.
+If color is a priority for a user, he would filter down the color and leave the remaining parameters.
+Likewise, eCommerce stores can use all the facet parameters based on the user’s preference either simultaneously or separately.